- What Are Your Needs

 - Where to Look When Renting

 - Where to Look When Buying

 This tip sheet shows how to find accessible housing to rent or buy.
 It also suggests what to say to landlords or property owners.
 It tells about laws that ensure people with disabilities have access to housing.

-Accessible Housing: This housing is built or remodeled for people with disabilities or for older adults who want to age in place.
+Accessible Housing: This housing is built or remodeled for people with disabilities or for older adults.
 This housing lets people live on their own.
 It may have wider halls and doorways, lever door handles in place of door knobs, or room for people who use wheelchairs or walkers to turn around.
 There may be built-in communication tools or alarms.

 Section 504: Section 504 of the Rehabilitation Act of 1973 is a U.S. law that protects people with disabilities, including those buying or renting a home.
 Section 504 says programs that get federal funds cannot discriminate based on disability.
 This includes housing providers who get federal funding.
 They may have to make “reasonable accommodations” to buildings for people with disabilities.

 Universal Home Design: This means the set-up of a unit or home gives full use to each person, young or old, with or without disabilities.
 This may mean bathroom grab bars and a roll-in shower.
 It may mean a bedroom on the main floor.
 It may mean a kitchen with appliances that are easy to reach.

 What Are Your Needs

 Make a list of all you need to get full use of your new home.
 This list will show the realtor, contractor, landlord, or property manager what will make the home accessible for you.
 Their sense of accessibility may not be the same as yours.
 Give details.
 For example, if you need widened doorways, say how wide.
 List both common and accessibility features: